 - Silly Rabbit, Idealism Is for Kids!: Her attitude to Nalia's high-minded ideals.
 Voicing this attitude earns her an angry retort from the offended party.

-- Walking Spoiler: Sorry about all the spoiler marks, but Hexxat has a big secret that completely changes her character nature.
+- Walking Spoiler: Sorry about all the spoiler marks, but Hexxat has a big secret that completely changes her nature.
 That picture up there?
 That isn't Hexxat.
 She's Clara, and her quest leads to her death and the recruitment of the actual Hexxat, a black vampire thief.

 - Weaksauce Weakness: Sunlight will vaporize her if she doesn't wear a special cloak that weakens her abilities.
-Finishing her quest removes this limitation.

 Secret Party Members